 Windows 7 made its official debut on October 22, 2009.
 The OS included enhancements in the form of fast start-up time, Aero Snap, Aero Shake, support for virtual hard disks, a new and improved Windows Media Center, and better security features.

-Bill Gates’ vision of the future computing was Touch and voice replacing mouse and keyboard.
+Bill Gates’ vision of future computing was Touch and voice replacing mouse and keyboard.
 We already have the touch with Windows 8, a completely redesigned OS built from the ground up.

 The OS replaces the more traditional Microsoft Windows OS look and feels with a new “Modern Interface” consisting of flat tiles that first debuted in the Windows Phone 7 mobile operating system.